-Püschel, J. (forthcoming).
+Püschel, J. (2019).
 Recursions towards the Local: Will the Smart Economy Compress Regional Disparities?
 In B. Vormann & C. Lammert (Eds.).
-Contours of the Illiberal State - Governing Circulation in the Smart Economy.
+Contours of the Illiberal State - Governing Circulation in the Smart Economy (275-288).
 Frankfurt, New York: Campus Verlag, Schriftenreihe Nordamerika.

 Püschel, J. (2016).
 Arbeitsmarktpolitik und Außenhandel in den USA.
 In C. Lammert, M. Siewert and B. Vormann (Eds.).
 Handbuch Politik in den USA.
 Wiesbaden: Springer VS.